Sugar-Free Whole Wheat Pumpkin Muffins (Video)

 - eggs

-What makes these Sugar-Free Pumpkin Muffins so good?
+What makes these Whole Wheat Pumpkin Muffins so good?

 I’ve confessed many times that I’m not the biggest pumpkin fan.
 But the use of pecans is one thing that makes me love this particular pumpkin muffin recipe!
-And of course the muffins have all the pumpkin and pumpkin spice flavor that people go so crazy over.
+And of course the muffins have all the pumpkin and pumpkin spice flavor that people go so crazy over with no added sugar.

 Want a low-carb and gluten-free pumpkin muffin?

 These muffins use Golden Monkfruit Sweetener which does cut way down on the carbs.
-But if you want a low-carb and gluten-free pumpkin muffin recipe check out Almond Flour Pumpkin Muffins.
+But if you want a low-carb and gluten-free pumpkin muffin recipe check out my pumpkin muffins made with Almond Flour.

 Want more Pumpkin Recipes?